declanwatts97/forno_italiano_pizzeria_project/README.md

 4. If a new contributor clones the repository and opens the readme, they should have a full description of the purpose of the project, design choices made and the deployment procedure.

-5. If a table is already booked for a specific date or time and a second user tries to book, the system should check availability in real time and return an eror message if double booked.
+5. When signed in, the user should be able to view all active bookings they have and be able to edit and delete bookings direct from the my bookings page.

 ## Structure

-The site has 5 active pages:
+The site has 8 active pages:
 - A home landing page
 - An our restaurants page so customers can view our contact information
 - A menu page, so customers can view our menu online with prices.
 - A table booking page, so customers can book a table online.
 - A table booking success page, so customers are made aware that their booking has been accepted.
+- A sign in page for authentication.
+- A sign up page for users to make an account.
+- A sign out page for users to sign out of their account.
+- A my bookings page, for users to view, edit and delete bookings they have made while authenticated.

 ### Navbar

-The navbar contains the pizzeria logo, name, and 4 active links.
-These links are to the menu, our restaurant page, book table page, and back to home.
-The navbar switches to a hamburger icon o  smaller screen sizes.
+The navbar contains the pizzeria logo, name, and 5 active links.
+These links are to the menu, our restaurant page, sign in, sign up, and back to home.
+The navbar switches to a hamburger icon on smaller screen sizes.
+When the user is validated the navbar changes to home, menu, our restaurant, my bookings, book table and sign out.

 ### Footer